Frequently asked questions about the BWCAW, Quetico, entry permits, fishing, Tuscarora and more –

 10. Do you sell fishing licenses?

-We have MN DNR fishing licenses available in our office.
-We do not sell Ontario fishing licenses Please see our fishing page for more information.
+We do not sell fishing licenses in our office.
+Plan to purchase yours MN fishing license online before arrival.
+Please see our fishing page for more information.

 11. What kinds of fish are in the lakes around you?